qihongl/dnd-lstm/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/qihongl/dlstm-demo/master)

-demo, a simplified lstm cell with a differentiable neural dictionary.
+demo, a simplified lstm cell with a differentiable neural dictionary. some generalized mechanisms will be implemented shortly

 the notebooks are hopefully self explanatory.